Return to all

 After the first step, a Job Check must be applied.
 This is gate two.
 Only after a Job Check is approved, can a migrant be invited to apply for an ‘AEWV’.
 Please note that, unlike previously, without being invited and getting a ‘token’, which gets generated upon approval of the Job Check, the migrant cannot apply for their work visa.

-To help you understand this new work visa system, here are answers to some key questions shared by INZ.
+To help you understand this work visa system, here are answers to some key questions shared by INZ.
 These are the questions that recruiters and HR professionals or migrants are asking them.

 Can a recruitment agency advertise a vacancy on behalf of an accredited employer?